-South San Francisco is the city of ingenuity.
-That’s why it’s emblazoned on the side of Sign Hill.
+South San Francisco - the city of ingenuity.
+That’s why it’s emblazoned on Sign Hill.

 The Industrial City.